vreuter/SwissR/README.md

-# RUtils
+# SwissR
-Utilities for working in R
+Swiss `R`my knife -- utilities for working in R